Loading

 • replace the Integrated Cargo System (ICS)

-It focuses on developing a modern business model that is ready to implement where there is an opportunity for reform at this scale.
+It focuses on developing a modern business model, ready to apply where there is an opportunity for reform at this scale.

 The project's key priorities are to:

-• identify what cargo information is required, who should provide it, and at what stage of the cargo clearance process
+• identify needed cargo information is required, who should provide it, and at what stage during the cargo clearance process

-• develop and assess a range of model options to inform the future business model when it is time to modernise the Integrated Cargo System (ICS).
+• develop and assess a range of model options to inform the future business model when modernising the Integrated Cargo System (ICS).

-FCRM will help shape how cargo is reported in the future by:
+FCRM will help shape how cargo gets reported in the future by:

 • reducing duplication and aligning government reporting requirements with industry practices